 Dilras Banu Begum was a princess of the ruling dynasty of Persia (Iran).
 During the course of their twenty years of marriage, the imperial couple had five children.
 She passed away a month after giving birth to her fifth child, Muhammad Akbar.
 This was a year before Aurangazeb ascended to the throne of the Mughal Empire.

-Aurangazeb was a zealous Sunni while his begum was an ardent Shia.
+Aurangazeb was a devout Sunni while his begum was an ardent Shia.
 Dilras Banu Begum was beautiful as well as imperious and haughty.
 The arrogant nature of Dilras did not cause problems in their marriage.
 Aurangazeb by all accounts had great admiration and respect for her.
 She was posthumously given the title of Rabia-ud-Daurraini (modern day Rabia).
 Rabia Basra was a Muslim saint who lived in Basra, a seaport in southern Iraq.
 She was the first female Sufi Saint.

 The mausoleum is in a Charbhagh garden.
 The layout of the garden is based on the four gardens of Paradise which finds a mention in the Quran.